hugojosefson/shipit/README.md

 - Documentation changes cause a minor version bump.
 Documentation is a feature, especially since [deno doc](https://doc.deno.land) will scrape your code.
-This decision is less of a Deno convention, and mostly my opinion.
+This decision is less of a Deno convention, and mostly the author's opinion.

 - The release workflow is opinionated, and as such runs _fast_ and has _zero configuration_. `feat!:` will cause a major version bump, `feat:` or `docs:`